Teoroo-CMC/PiNN/docs/usage/networks.md

 In PiNN, a network refers to a specific architecture of atomic neural network.
 PiNN networks are essentially Keras models, this means you can use networks for some simple prediction tasks.
-More complex tasks like predicting the potential energy surface or the dipole moment requires defining an relation between the network prediction (atomic energy, atomic charge) to the desired properties (forces, dipole moments), which can be done with `pinn.model`.
+For more complex tasks like predicting the potential energy surface or the dipole moment requires defining an relation between the network prediction (atomic energy, atomic charge) to the desired properties (forces, dipole moments), use `pinn.model`.

 ## Using a network